 Our Pathways Fund Partners

-We went public with the Pathways Fund in September 2023 and currently have 17 partners funded through the programme with grant totalling £1.1m.
+We launched the programme in 2022 and have funded 20 partners through the programme with core committed grants totalling £1.33m.

 2022 Partners

-• Avocados Advocacy CIC provides legal advocacy and community for children in care and care leavers in Devon.
+• Avocados Impact provides legal advocacy and community for children in care and care leavers in Devon.

 • Our Streets Now are an intersectional motivated network of women, girls and people of marginalised gender organising against Public Sexual Harassment.